Late one morning in the Hawthorne Grill, a restaurant on Sunset Boulevard in Los Angeles, a couple of young Brits called Honey Bunny (Amanda Plummer

 ), who works as a security guard.
 Maynard and Zed are apparently a pair of redneck serial killers who kill passersby who happen into their store.
 While the Gimp (Stephen Hibbert

 ), a huge manchild dressed head to toe in black leather fetish gear, watches Butch, Maynard and Zed take Marsellus into the next room and begin to rape him.
-Butch escapes and knocks out the Gimp.
-Rather than leave the pawn shop, he procures a samurai sword and rescues Marsellus; in the process, Maynard is killed and Zed emasculated by a shotgun blast.
+Butch manages to break the ropes and chair holding him and knocks out the Gimp.
+Rather than leave the pawn shop, he procures a samurai sword and rescues Marsellus; in the process, Maynard is killed and Zed emasculated by a shotgun blast fired by Marsellus.
 Marsellus stays behind to oversee the torture-execution of Zed ("I'ma get medieval on your ass," he tells him), but promises that as long as Butch never mentions what happened and never returns to Los Angeles, Marsellus will forget that Butch betrayed him in the boxing ring.
 Butch agrees.
-In the final scene, Butch and Fabienne leave town on Zed's chopper-style motorcycle.Story #3: The Bonnie Situation
+In the final scene, Butch and Fabienne leave town on Grace, Zed's chopper-style motorcycle.Story #3: The Bonnie Situation

-Three days earlier, flashing back in time to just after Vincent and Jules finish killing Brett for stealing Marsellus' prized possession, a gang member they had not known about bursts out of the bathroom and empties his gun point blank at them.
+Three days earlier, flashing back in time to just after Vincent and Jules finish killing Brett for stealing Marsellus' prized possession, a gang member they had not known about bursts out of the bathroom and empties a large pistol point blank at them.
 However, all of the bullets miss Vincent and Jules, hitting the wall behind them, so they kill the gang member.
-Jules is certain this is a miracle but Vincent dismisses the idea.
+Jules is certain what occurred was divine intervention, but Vincent dismisses the idea.
 They leave with Marvin (Phil LaMarr

 ), Marsellus' inside man in the gang.
-In the car, Vincent asks Marvin if he believes in miracles, but accidentally shoots him in the head and kills him.
+In the car, Jules continues his insistence that what happened in the apartment was a miracle and that he's retiring from Marsellus' gang.
+Vincent asks Marvin if he believes in miracles, but accidentally shoots him in the head and kills him.
 The inside of the car is now covered in blood and brain matter.
-Jules drives to the house of his only friend in the Valley, a former colleague named Jimmie (Quentin Tarantino
+Jules, furious at Vincent's klutziness, drives to the house of his only friend in the Valley, a former colleague named Jimmie (Quentin Tarantino

 ).
 Jimmie lets them hide the car but angrily tells them that they have to get rid of the body within an hour -- before his wife Bonnie comes home from her night shift at a hospital.
 Jules calls Marsellus at his home to explain their predicament.
 Marsellus then calls Winston Wolf (Harvey Keitel

 ), a suave and professional criminal and gambler who solves problems.
-Wolf arrives at Jimmie's house and tells Vincent and Jules how to clean up the car and themselves -- they have to strip out of their business suits and wear Jimmie's spare T-shirts and shorts (which explains their appearance at the strip club) -- then helps them dispose of the car and body at a junkyard belonging to a discreet friend named Monster Joe, whose daughter is Mr. Wolf's girlfriend.
+Wolf arrives at Jimmie's house and tells Vincent and Jules how to clean up the car and themselves -- they have to strip out of their business suits, be sprayed down with a garden hose and wear Jimmie's spare T-shirts and shorts (which explains their appearance at the strip club) -- then helps them dispose of the car and body at a junkyard belonging to a discreet friend named Monster Joe, whose daughter is Mr. Wolf's girlfriend.

 With the whole situation resolved, Jules and Vincent decide to have breakfast at the Hawthorne Grill, where they continue their discussion about miracles.
 Jules reveals his plan to leave his criminal life and travel the globe as a mendicant, helping those suffering under tyranny.
 Vincent mocks him, then goes to the bathroom.
 Just then Honey Bunny and Pumpkin (from the prologue) begin their robbery of the diner.
 They collect the cash from the register and the patrons' wallets.
 Jules gives Pumpkin his wallet, but when Pumpkin tries to take Marsellus' briefcase, Jules pulls his gun and disarms Pumpkin.
 While Vincent holds Honey Bunny at bay, Jules explains to Pumpkin how, even earlier that morning, he would have killed Pumpkin and Honey Bunny without a second thought.
 He recites his ersatz version of Ezekiel 25:17 again: "The path of the righteous man is beset on all sides by the iniquities of the selfish and the tyranny of evil men.
 Blessed is he who in the name of charity and good will shepherds the weak through the valley of darkness, for he is truly his brother's keeper and the finder of lost children.
 And I will strike down upon thee with great vengeance and furious anger those who attempt to poison and destroy my brothers.
 And you will know my name is the Lord when I lay my vengeance upon you."